ashishume/Basic-TODO-app/README.md

 - User Authentication:
   - Sign up and sign in using JSON Web Tokens (JWT) for secure authentication.
+- Todo Tasks:
+  - Add tasks and mark them done when completed

 ## Getting Started